kahunacoder/ansible-wikijs/README.md

 Wiki.js requires a proxy server to run on a web server that host multiple sites.
 The server I'm using is running apache so I've included apache specific settings need to support this.

 The ansible configuration will add the following configurations to an existing apache server configuration.
-No other configurations will be modified.
+This can be overridden in the `/host_vars/wiki.yml`.
+You can have a `staging` host and a `production` hosts with different configurations, for example robots tags.
+No other server configurations will be modified.

 ```yaml
 apache_vhosts: